prisma/specs/lift/Readme.md

 Done with 1 migration in 250ms.
 ```

-If there are Destructive Changes, you will be asked to confirm the migration
+Up will always ask you to confirm a migration.
+You can use `lift up --auto-approve` to accept the changes non-interactively.

 ### `prisma2 lift down --help`